ScottLogic/blog/_posts/2024-17-10-taming-nullness-in-java-with-jspecify.md

 - [JEP Draft: Null-Restricted Value Class Types (Preview)](https://openjdk.org/jeps/8316779)

 #### The Key Idea:
 A `null-restricted type` is a reference type expressed with the name of a value class followed by the `!` symbol.
-For example, if you have a value class Point, then Point! would be a null-restricted type, meaning that a variable of this type cannot hold a null value.
+For example, if you have a value class Range, then Range! would be a null-restricted type, meaning that a variable of this type cannot hold a null value.

 ~~~ java
 void printAll(Range! r) {